 Carpal tunnel syndrome, back injuries and arthritis/osteoarthritis were among the most common types of musculoskeletal work-injury claims.
 Proof of these conditions is subjective, as evidence does not always show up on x-rays or through diagnostic testing.
 Insurers will often attempt to use this to their advantage by arguing the condition is not serious, or even that a victim is malingering or faking symptoms or injury.

 The best bet for proving musculoskeletal or repetitive-stress injuries is careful documentation and experienced legal help.
-Contact the Law Office of Robert A. McLaughlin to discuss your options.
+Contact the McLaughlin & Sanchez to discuss your options.